-The Department of Education provides funding through the SDSS Program to specialist service providers to support students with disability in Queensland state and non-state schools.
+The Department of Education (the department) provides funding through the SDSS Program to specialist service providers to support students with disability in Queensland state and non-state schools.

 The approved SDSS organisations deliver services to improve access to and participation in curriculum and the educational outcomes for eligible school-aged students with disability through:

-- identification of barriers to access, participation and achievement; and
+- identification of barriers to access, participation and achievement

 - provision of supports to enhance student attendance, participation and achievement in schooling.

-All approved SDSS organisations have a current service agreement with the Department of Education and receive funding to support schools and students with disability.
+All approved SDSS organisations have a current service agreement with the department and receive funding to support schools and students with disability.